JiroKakpovbia/iPauler/README.md

+# iPauler - AI Voice Assistant
-# iPauler is a Jake Paul robot created in order reduce global warming and improve society as a whole.
+The iPauler is a Jake Paul robot created in order to reduce global warming and improve society as a whole.
 Run main.py to talk to Jake.

-Works 70 percent of the time.
+# Documentation
+Our group's final report can be accessed [here](./docs/project_guidelines.pdf).